(10th Degree Black Belt)

 Al Tracy’s Kenpo Karate remains to this day teaching "Original/Traditional" Kenpo as taught to him by Ed Parker.

 The Tracy’s International Studios of Self Defense is a worldwide organization, based out of Lexington, Kentucky, comprised of over 1,000 schools.
-It is the largest system of affiliated schools and the longest-
+It is the largest system of affiliated schools and the longest-running self-defense chain in the world.

 Grand Master Al Tracy has organized the largest “gathering” of Kenpoist in the world.
 A true historic event called "The Gathering of Eagles”, which took place in Las Vegas, Nevada, February of 1999.
 The Gathering brought together over seventy masters, representing Kenpo, American Kenpo, Shaolin Kenpo, Wun Hop Kuen Do, Lima Lama, Kajukenbo, etc., and included some of the biggest names in Kenpo; James Ibrao, Thomas Mitose, the son of the late James Mitose, Al Dacascos, Ralph and Rob Castro, William Chun, Sonny Gascon, Bart Vale, Larry Tatum, Dave Simmons, Adriano Emperado, Richard Lee, Sig Kufferath, Tino Tuiolosega, John McSweeney, and the list goes on and on.
-Between 1100-
+Between 1100-1200 people attended the event, coming from all over the globe, with a choice of five seminars at any one time and eighty overall.

 Grand Master Al Tracy was inducted into the Blue Grass National Hall of Fame in June 2000.